 Examples of how your home could fail the Decent Homes Standard include if:

-- there are hazards in your home such as persistent damp or a heating or electrical system that is in poor condition
+- there are hazards in your home (external link) such as persistent damp or a heating or electrical system that is in poor condition

 - your bathroom has not been improved in the last 30 years

 - the kitchen has an inadequate layout or not enough space

 - it isn't warm because of an inefficient heating system or ineffective insulation

 The initial Decent Home Standard programme didn’t apply to private rented sector homes but in 2006 concerns around non-decent homes on the health of vulnerable persons in the private rented sector was recognised and targets were extended to include houses in this sector.

 Current data shows that the private rented sector houses more households in England than the social rented sector, but has the highest proportion of poor property standards of any tenure type.
 The 2014 to 2015 English Housing Survey (external link) found that 29% of private rented properties would fail the government’s decent homes standard compared to 14% of social housing.